klaguedan/cse15l-lab-reports/lab01.md

-### 👉 `ls` lists all the directories and files within the working directory.
+### 👉 `ls` lists all the directories and files.

 1. **<ins>No Argument</ins>**

    While in `/home/lecture1/messages/`, `ls` with no arguments is successful.
 In Line 2, the command outputs a whole list of the files within the working directory.
+Even though we did not use the command with an argument, it seems to default to the current working directory.

    ```
    WORKING DIRECTORY: /home/lecture1/messages